 - 900.1 This Part applies to Assurance Engagements other than Audit and Review Engagements (referred to as "Assurance Engagements" in this Part).
-Examples of such engagements include: - Assurance on an entity's key performance indicators. - Assurance on an entity's compliance with law or regulation. - Assurance on performance Criteria, such as value for money, achieved by a public sector body. - Assurance on the effectiveness of an entity's system of internal control. - Assurance on an entity's greenhouse gas statement. - An audit of specific elements, accounts or items of a Financial Statement.
+Examples of such engagements include: - Performance a Assurance on a company's an entity's key performance indicators. - Assurance on an entity's compliance with law or regulation. - Assurance on performance Criteria, such as value for money, achieved by a public sector body. - Assurance on the effectiveness of an entity's system of internal control. - Assurance on an entity's greenhouse gas statement. - An audit of specific elements, accounts or items of a Financial Statement. - Performance assurance on a company's key performance indicators.